 “There are frustrations with life here, as there are everywhere!
 Living amongst so many people in such a small space brings challenges.
 None more so than the compromise on living space.”
 She adds that the major downside to life in Happy Valley is transport.
 “It’s quite poorly connected to the rest of Hong Kong, with limited public transport – and the congestion can be a nightmare.”
 Her solution?
 Regular tram rides, which, while time-consuming, offer the perfect opportunity for people watching.

 For all the challenges of city living, the family have allocated the space in their 1,300-square-foot apartment wisely, fitting in three bedrooms, one of which doubles as Mawgan’s home office, along with that rarest of Hong Kong commodities – a walk-in wardrobe, which is tamed with regular decluttering.
-The children’s storage needs are met by good old IKEA – “their storage solutions for small spaces are ideal for HK apartments” – paired with good-quality bunk beds by Okooko in Horizon Plaza, which are durable enough to withstand life with active kids.
+The children’s storage needs are met by good old IKEA – “their storage solutions for small spaces are ideal for HK apartments” – paired with good-quality bunk beds by Heveya, which are durable enough to withstand life with active kids.

 Longevity is key